lyokha/nginx-haskell-module/README.md

   Notice that normally nginx master process (which compiles custom haskell code in the standalone approach) and nginx worker processes (that load compiled or *pre*-compiled target library) run with different system privileges: *root* and *nginx* (or *nobody*) respectively.
-In the standalone approach haskell dependent libraries must have been installed by *root*: if they were installed locally (e.g. without *cabal* flag *``--global``*) then they will probably not be accessible by unprivileged users.
+In the standalone approach, dependent haskell libraries must have been installed by *root*: if they were installed locally (e.g. without *cabal* flag *``--global``*) then they will probably not be accessible by unprivileged users.
 With pre-compiled libraries this does not differ a lot: the libraries can have been built by a regular user, but users